Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 Owner writer permissions are owner-only.
 :::

-### Read Permissions
+### Read permissions

 There are two options for reading a `NetworkVariable.Value`:

-- *Everyone(_default_):* this means the owner and non-owners of the `NetworkObject` can read the value.
+- **Everyone(default)**: both owners and non-owners of the `NetworkObject` can read the value.
-    - This is useful for "global states" that everyone should be aware of.
+    - This is useful for global states that all clients should be aware of, such as player scores, health, or any other state that all clients should know about.
     - We provided an example of maintaining a door's open or closed state using the everyone permission.
-        - You might also use this for player scores, health, or any other state that "everyone" should know about.
-- *Owner:* This means only the owner of the `NetworkObject` and the server can read the value.
+- **Owner**: only the owner of the `NetworkObject` and the server can read the value.
-    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the server and client should know about
-        - This might be a player's inventory or gun's ammo count (etc.)
+    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the server and client should know about, such as a player's inventory or ammo count.

-### Write Permissions
+### Write permissions

 There are two options for writing a `NetworkVariable.Value`:

-- *Server(_default_):* the server is the only one that can write the value.
+- **Server(default)**: the server is the only one that can write the value.
-    - This is useful for server side specific states that all clients should should be aware of but can't change.
-        - Some examples would be an NPC's status (health, alive, dead, etc) or some global world environment state (that is, is it night or day time?).
+    - This is useful for server-side specific states that all clients should be aware of but can't change, such as an NPC's status or some global world environment state (that is, is it night or day time).
-- *Owner:* This means only the owner of the `NetworkObject` can write to the value.
+- **Owner**: only the owner of the `NetworkObject` can write to the value.
-    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the owning client should be able to set
-        - This might be a player's skin or other cosmetics
+    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the owning client should be able to set, such as a player's skin or other cosmetics.

-### Permissions Example
+### Permissions example

-The below example provides you with a few different permissions configurations that you might use in a game while keeping track of a player's state.
+The following example has a few different permissions configurations that you might use in a game while keeping track of a player's state.
+It also provides details of each `NetworkVariable`'s purpose and the reasoning behind each `NetworkVariable`'s read and write permission settings.

 ```csharp
 public class PlayerState : NetworkBehaviour